Woori Bank

 Woori Bank (우리은행) is a Korean multinational bank headquartered in Seoul.
 It is one of the four largest domestic banks in South Korea and has a strong presence in commercial banking and corporate finance in South Korea.
 Tracing its roots to the Daehan Cheon-il Bank, founded in 1899, it went through multiple transformations until adopting its current name in 2002.
 By then, it was South Korea's second-largest bank, behind Kookmin Bank.

-Woori Bank is known as the first South Korean bank to support web browsers other than Internet Explorer for online banking in Korea.

 As of 2020, Woori ranks 95th among the largest banks in the world in terms of total assets with 311,852 billion in USD as of the end of 2019.

 History

 Woori Bank traces its origins to the establishment of Daehan Cheon-il Bank in 1899, subsequently renamed Joseon Commercial Bank in 1911 and Korea Commercial Bank in 1950.
 Woori Bank's Jongno branch is located in the Gwangtonggwan building, which is considered the oldest continuously operating bank building in Korea.
 On March 5, 2001, the branch was registered as a Seoul City Historic Landmark.

 Following the 1997 Asian financial crisis, Korea Commercial Bank merged with Hanil Bank to become Hanvit Bank, simultaneously with a public capital injection that made the Korean government the dominant shareholder, then in 2001 with Peace Bank, and adopted the name Woori Bank in 2002.
 In 2014, after some amalgamation proceedings related to its parent company, Woori Bank absorbed Woori Financial Group.

 The privatization process was a protracted effort.
 The Korean government reduced its equity holding in Woori Bank in stages, selling a 29.7 percent block in November 2016, another 9.3 percent in November 2021, and its residual holding in March 2024.